Développement d’un outil de modélisation 3D pour simuler des guides optiques intégrés avec des profils continus complexes

 Photonic devices can be developed in different substrates (Silicon, Nitride, Glass …).
 To design integrated optic functions, numerical modelling tools are necessary as FDTD, FMM, BPM …

-For few years ago, Fourier Modal Method has been developed in the world and in our lab [1 and 2].
-And recently, we added a Fast Fourier Factorization module to eliminate the staircase problem [3, 4].
+For few years ago, Fourier Modal Method has been developed in the world and in our lab [1, 2].
+And recently, we added a Fast Fourier Factorization module to eliminate the staircase problem .
 This module has been implemented firstly in a Differential Method tool used to modelize the scattering of grating structure from a plane wave excitation.
 We have implemented this module in the FMM to simulate 2D optical waveguide.
 This efficiency has been recently proved .

 Now, we would like to add this combination in a 3D version.
-This tool could then be an excellent solution for all company developing integrated optic structure.
+This tool could then be an excellent solution for a company developing integrated optic structure.
 A first goal, it is to be able to add a real roughness of the waveguide and to estimate its impact on the reflection, attenuation losses or shift wavelength resonance for resonator cavity.
 A second goal is to have the possibility to design plasmonic structure with different shape as triangular, cylinder which can be complicated to simulate with classical methods.
 Plasmonic excitation of the metal plane with a specifically roughness could also be analyzed.
-The domain of study is not limited when the tool is developed and can be very large.
+And finally, the tool could be used to analyse the Quasi Normal Modes of the resonator structure in nanophotonic domain.

-The requested skills or knowledge of the student:
+The requested skills or knowledges of the student:

 - Guided wave theory, electromagnetism (In optic or in radiofrequency domain)